MichelleMoran431/Iris-Data-set-analysis-project/README.md

 Descriptive statistics is describing and summarizing data through quantitative and visual approach.
 In terms of the Iris Flower Data set :

 * The quantitative approach will use the python statistical library and Pandas.
 There are other libraries that can be utilised such as Numpy and Sci-py but for this project Pandas will be used.
 Pandas is based on Numpy and it looks at data though series or dataset objects.
-* The visual approach will use Matplotlib.pyplot library which works well with the above libraries

 *  Using Pandas library , the function **describe()** is used to view statistical details like mean, std etc. for each variable in the dataset .
 I included **Perc** to give the percentiles and **include** to include all the data types.